Home > Products > Scientific Instruments > DG645

 • Fast transition times

-• Ovenized cystal or rubidium timebase (opt.)
+• Ovenized or Rb timebase (opt.)

-• Ethernet, GPIB and RS-232 interfaces
+• Ethernet, GPIB & RS-232

 The DG645 is a versatile digital delay/pulse generator that provides precisely defined pulses at repetition rates up to 10 MHz.
-The instrument offers several improvements over older designs — lower jitter, higher accuracy, faster trigger rates, and more outputs.
+The instrument offers several improvements over older designs—lower jitter, higher accuracy, faster trigger rates, and more outputs.
 The DG645 also has Ethernet, GPIB and RS-232 interfaces for computer or network control of the instrument.

 Delay Generator Timing